-Consistent with our compensation program design, our compensation program results for the 2013 fiscal year appropriately reflected the financial results that we projected and delivered:
+Consistent with our compensation program design, our compensation program results for the 2014 fiscal year reflected the Company's financial results:

-- The target performance level for the 2013 fiscal year annual incentive plan was set based on an expectation that the Company would realize flat net sales on a consolidated basis versus the prior year, but would deliver strong bottom line profitability improvements through concentrated SG&A reductions, margin improvements and strategic price increases; - As projected, our adjusted earnings before interest, taxes and amortization (EBITA) on a consolidated basis, which was the primary performance metric under the annual incentive plan for the 2013 fiscal year, increased by 28.7% compared to the 2012 fiscal year, resulting in incentive payouts above target for the NEOs; and - Our shareholders realized a 26.6% increase in share price compared to the end of the 2012 fiscal year and our NEOs achieved an overall incentive payout level approximately 8% above target.
+- The target performance level for the 2014 fiscal year annual incentive plan was set based on an expectation that the Company would realize flat net sales on a consolidated basis versus the prior year, but would deliver strong bottom line profitability improvements through concentrated SG&A reductions, margin improvements and strategic price increases. - As projected, our consolidated adjusted earnings before interest, taxes and amortization ("EBITA"), which was the primary performance metric under the annual incentive plan for the 2014 fiscal year, increased by approximately 11% versus the prior year, resulting in incentive payouts above target for the NEOs.

-The Compensation Committee believes the level of variable compensation reported for our NEOs in the Summary Compensation Table is fair when considering the overall financial performance achieved by the Company for the 2013 fiscal year.
+The Compensation Committee believes the level of variable compensation reported for our NEOs in the Summary Compensation Table is fair when considering the overall financial performance achieved by the Company for the 2014 fiscal year.